philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-02/lab/README.md

 field of the schema, and store the returned values onto a new object.
 Return this object

 1. Create the schema implied by the model in `./data/data.json` for your tests.
-1. They Array field is a STRETCH goal, get everything else working first
+1. They Array and Object fields are STRETCH goals, get everything else working first
 1. Your schema should be an object with a `type` and `required`
 1. You will need to wrap the calls to the Casters with `try`/`catch`.
 Accumulate errors _info_ into an error array.
 1. Add _info_ for missing properties into errors array.